 - Waste chemicals must not be mixed with general garbage.

 - In order to avoid explosions, fires and other unwanted reactions, incompatible combinations of chemicals must not be mixed in a single container.

-- If there is any doubt as to the identity or composition of the waste material, Health and Safety Services will need to arrange for testing by an external company to ensure proper waste classification.
+- If there is any doubt as to the identity or composition of the waste material, Occupational Health & Safety Services will need to arrange for testing by an external company to ensure proper waste classification.

 - All containers used for storing chemical waste must be free from damage and be able to be sealed (corks or rubber stoppers are not recommended).

 - Liquid waste containers should only be filled to 70 80% capacity to allow for vapour expansion and to minimize the potential for spills occurring from overfilled containers.